Asian BBQ Air Fryer Cauliflower Wings

 When you are ready to eat just take them out of the freezer and air-fry right away.

-Add an extra 7-10 minutes depending on your air-fryer so that the cauliflower has a chance to thaw and cook.
+Add an extra 7-10 minutes, depending on your air-fryer, so that the cauliflower has a chance to thaw and cook.
 Then sauce them or dip them into the sauce as you wish!

-Air-Fryer Asian BBQ Cauliflower Wing Recipe
+Asian BBQ Air Fryer Cauliflower Wings

 Equipment

-- Knife
+- Air-fryer

 Ingredients